Editor’s note: This article appeared in the February 19, 2001, issue of National Review.

 Paul Krugman is probably the smartest man ever to have a regular column on the op-ed page of the New York Times.
 A professor of economics who has taught at Yale, Stanford, MIT, and now Princeton, Krugman is widely expected to win a Nobel prize some day.
 It’s a rational expectation: Though not yet 50, Krugman has made major, even revolutionary, contributions to international-trade theory and to economic geography.
 So why is his column so extraordinarily awful?

-, which employs no conservative columnist (William Safire, who imagines himself to be a libertarian, is too ideologically confused to count).
+#ad#It isn’t that he’s a liberal.
+He is one, but that does not distinguish him at the Times, which employs no conservative columnist (William Safire, who imagines himself to be a libertarian, is too ideologically confused to count).
 Besides, Krugman has been tough on his fellow liberals in the past.
 Early in the Clinton administration, for example, he was a vocal critic of the then-fashionable notion that countries compete with one another the way companies do.
 His criticism helped to demolish the intellectual pretensions of advocates of protectionism and of federal aid for “cutting edge” industries, both of which were said to be necessary to improve American “competitiveness.”

 Krugman’s role in that debate was especially laudable, for two reasons: first, because the protectionists had claimed to be inspired by some of Krugman’s own work on trade; and second, because the controversy may well have cost him a job in the Clinton administration.
 In a 1995 essay, Krugman wrote, “I was more or less disgraced, and my public profile was and still is much lower than at its peak.”
 But the episode also convinced him, as he explained in his book Pop Internationalism, that it was important to combat economic nonsense in the public press.
 For a while, he wrote regularly for Slate.
 His column at the Times, “Reckonings,” started at the beginning of 2000.